top of page

 In the spring of 2021, the Minister of Agriculture and Agri-Food, the Honourable Marie-Claude Bibeau announced an investment of $297,330 for the Prairie Organic Development Fund to help farmers in Alberta, Saskatchewan, Manitoba and Ontario to improve their business knowledge.
 Click here to read the release.

-In 2021-2022, the four organic association project partners, which include Organic Alberta, SaskOrganics, Manitoba Organic Alliance and the Organic Council of Ontario, delivered on-line business training workshops.
+Between 2021 and March 31, 2023, the four organic association project partners, which include Organic Alberta, SaskOrganics, Manitoba Organic Alliance and the Organic Council of Ontario, delivered on-line business training workshops.
 In this COVID year, all training was on-line and sessions covered a broad range of business topics, including marketing, record keeping, managing labour, cost of production as well as organic production basics.
 2,487 people registered for the training sessions in the four regions.
 Most of the events were recorded, which means that the the information will reach even more people as producers discover this treasure trove of free resources.

 A sampling of the recorded events is linked here: